djaquet5/RES-HTTP-Lab/README.md

 The configuration is fragile because the IP addresses that we wrote in the ``hosts`` dans the virtualhost file.

 We can improve the configuration by setting the addresses dynamically.

-# EXPLIQUEZ COMMENT METTRE LES ADRESSES DYNAMIQUES
+The configuration will be improved in the step 5

 ### Build it and test it